 Coming soon: Table of contents

 Skip what you know and jump straight to the information you’re looking for.
 We’ll be rolling out a sticky table of contents soon, so you can easily navigate each and every article!

 Because our audience consists of all types of people related to websites and the creative process, we wanted to share a little behind-the-scenes look of how we accomplished an update of this scale!
 I’ve already talked about some of the marketing strategy behind the redesign, but wanted to showcase a few of the design and development decisions we made along the way.

 For this project, we actually worked with a talented friend and freelancer, Adam Nielsen.
 He took a very messy Google Doc with a bunch of marketing strategy notes and turned it into the design you’re looking at now!

 Before the design was finalized, Adam spent a lot of time talking to Kimberly Bailey (our in-house photographer) and Bryan North (one of our designers) to make sure their vision for Layout’s imagery could come to life.

 Fun fact: For a minute, we almost decided to change “Layout” to “Flywheel’s blog.”
 (Notice the logo in the upper left of the mockups!)
 We decided we wanted Layout to maintain its own identity, however, just with a closer connection to the Flywheel brand.
 (Hence, altering the logo slightly and switching it to Flywheel blue!)
 Our in-house Art Director, Nicholas Petersen, was behind this.

 Once the design mockups were finalized, they were passed off to Josh Masen, our in-house developer, to turn it all into a functional website!

 As you can probably guess, we use Flywheel’s hosting infrastructure, so the development process was super streamlined.
-The redesign started in Local by Flywheel, moved into a staging environment, and finally to production.
+The redesign started in Local, moved into a staging environment, and finally to production.